-Precondition: a. xml is complete (thus realtime) and deterministic.
+Precondition: a.xml is complete (thus realtime) and deterministic.

-minimize(a.xml) = quotient(a.xml).
+minimize(a.xml) = quotient(a.xml). cf. Figure 3.16 for an example.

-Comments: Thanks to the preconditions,

-(a) minimize(a.xml) is the minimal automaton of the language accepted by a.xml.
+Comments: (i) Thanks to the preconditions, minimize(a.xml) is the minimal automaton of the language accepted by a.xml.